driconrikus/freqselect/README.md

 # Notes
 * This script must be run as root.
-* Persistance mode relies on systemd, it will not work on init based systems.
+* Persistence mode relies on systemd, it will not work on init based systems.